 Just when you thought the city couldn’t fit another, a gaggle of new restaurants comes along.
 Who’s complaining, though?
 Definitely not my stomach.
-The latest restaurants pay homage to local flavors, as well as the city’s historic and growing international vibe, and include representation from Korea, Vietnam, and Israel.
+The latest restaurants pay homage to local flavors, as well as the city’s historic and growing international vibe, and include representation from Germany, Southeast Asia, and Turkey.

-Check out the latest restaurants to pop up (one quite literally), some reopening after an absence, others completely new to the scene.
+Check out the latest restaurants to pop up, some as offshoots from their original establishments, others completely new to the scene.

 New Restaurants in New Orleans

-Brand-new restaurants, second locations of a few favorites, and more.
+Brand-new restaurants, second locations and expansions of a few favorites, booze-centric establishments, and more.

 Bratz Y’all – Winner of both the best sausage and best pork po-boys at last year’s Po-Boy Festival, Bratz Y’all finally makes its way from a festival food pop-up to a brick and mortar establishment in the Bywater.
 Started by chef and German-native Sven Vorkauf, Bratz Y’all features German food and drink in a biergarten setting.
 617 B Piety Street (behind Pizza Delicious).

 Bywater Bakery – An energetic new addition to the neighborhood, Bywater Bakery expands beyond just typical bakery fare.
 In addition to coffee and breakfast staples (plus unique baked goods), Bywater Bakery’s menu also features shrimp and grits, salads, and open-face sandwiches.
 For the hurried among us, pick up the $5 “Wake ‘N’ Bake” (coffee and a pastry) or a breakfast “go cup” (think: eggs, bacon, and grits or scrambled eggs, boudin, and potatoes in a cup).
 3624 Dauphine St.